althea-net/althea-site/_posts/2015-12-2-universal-payment-channels.md

 ## Multihop payments {#multihop}

 Back to the incentivized mesh example: If Alice and Bob both have nodes in an incentivized mesh network, they can open a channel in whatever currency they wish, and exchange packets and payments to their heart's content.
 But what about mobile nodes?
 Alice has a cell phone, and happens to walk into range of Charlie's wifi hotspot.
-Charlie could forward Alice's packets through Bob and on to their destination, but he's going to need some payment from Alice.
+Charlie could forward Alice's packets on to their destination, but he's going to need some payment from Alice.
 Charlie and Alice don't have a channel open- how will Alice pay Charlie?

 What if both Alice and Charlie have channels open with Bob?
 Alice could send Bob a payment, who would then send Charlie a payment.
 But now Alice needs to trust Bob.